 The ONEHOPE 2018 Russian River Valley Pinot Noir was sourced from the well-known Starscape Vineyard (one of its neighbors is Kistler Winery).
 The wine is medium ruby in color with darker aromatics and berry fruit is including raspberry along with notes of red cherry.
 Flavors of red currant, cherry and cranberry but without the tartness sometimes associated with these fruits.
 Some spice and earth notes on the finish.

 A grape that one rarely sees growing in the Napa Valley are varieties of Muscat.
-Michael Mondavi has four rows of this growing in his family owned Oso Vineyard located on the back side of Howell Mountain in the hills above Pope Valley.
+Michael Mondavi had four rows of this growing in what was his family-owned Oso Vineyard located on the back side of Howell Mountain in the hills above Pope Valley (this vineyard is now owned by PlumpJack).
 ONEHOPE purchases all of the grapes from these rows for their Moscato.
 The 2018 ONEHOPE Moscato comes in a 375ml bottle.
 Generous in its sweet floral aromatics it offers notes of honeysuckle, lavender blossom and ripe apricot.
 Off dry, the sweetness is certainly noticeable but its tuned finely in harmony with the accompanying acidity.
 Flavors of ripe pear, golden delicious apple and honeycomb.
 Balanced and clean – there are no sharp edges whatsoever with this wine.
 Lingers slightly sweet but complemented nicely with a vibrancy of acidity.
 Only 8% alcohol, this wine is very easily consumed!